-When you apply for premium tax credits and other savings in the MNSure, you’ll need to estimate your income for 2018.
+When you apply for premium tax credits and other financial assistance in MNSure, you’ll need to estimate your income for the upcoming year.
 For the purpose of estimating your income you will use your Modified Adjusted Gross Income - MAGI.
-For most taxpayers, the household Modified Adjusted Gross Income (MAGI) is the same as Adjusted Gross Income (AGI) which can be found on Line 4 on a Form 1040EZ, Line 21 on a Form 1040A, or Line 37 on a Form 1040.
+For most taxpayers, the household Modified Adjusted Gross Income (MAGI) is the same as Adjusted Gross Income (AGI) which can be found on line 8b on a Form 1040.
 Taxpayers who receive non-taxable Social Security benefits, earn income living abroad, or earn non-exempt interest should add back that income to AGI to calculate MAGI.

 You can start by adding up the following items for:

 1. You and your spouse, if you’re married and will file a joint tax return

 2. Any dependents who make enough money to be required to file a tax return